mjyc/mywebsite/README.md

 3. If everything looks good, run `JEKYLL_ENV=production bundle exec jekyll build` and copy `_site` to my server

 Make sure you have Ruby `>=2.3` and [Bundler](http://bundler.io/) installed.

+## Notes

+See https://stackoverflow.com/a/64901980 for Apple Silicon (M1) machines